Class TCastleViewport

 Public procedure AssignDefaultCamera; virtual;

-Assign current camera vectors and projection.
-This only fills existing Camera with contents, it doesn't change the Camera to new component.
+This method only fills existing Camera with contents, it doesn't change the Camera to a new component.
+It will do nothing if Camera is Nil.

-This is automatically used at first rendering if AutoCamera.
-You can also use it explicitly.
+This is automatically used at first rendering if AutoCamera (deprecated, only sensible now if you make X3D browser that must react to X3D events changing viewpoint).
+You can also use it explicitly (this is recommended).

 Public function ScreenSpaceAmbientOcclusionAvailable: boolean;